adamluckydo/ontology/Buddhism.md

 # Buddhism

-This is the second section of a 4-part series.
-For context on why I'm writing this, check out [part one](Introduction.md).

-I haven't yet come across an explanation of Buddhism that explains it in a digestible way for the average western layman.
-When I say "digestible", I mean a few things:

-- Only English: English-speaking people who don't know Sanskrit or Pali are not aided by the use of terms from those languages.
-If any term dosn't have a good English translation, I think it's better to describe it in English than to give up and continue using a non-English term that could be misused or misinterpreted.
+I don't like the way most people explain Buddhism.
+For a bunch of reasons, people tend to avoid explaining the main thrust of the Buddha's teachings all in one place.
+One reason is that Buddhism is complicated, so simplifying it as I'm doing will inevitably leave out some important details.
+But I think his teachings are fascinating and I want more people to understand and discuss them, so I'm going to try anyway.

+## Reasonings & Disclaimers

+There are endless arguments about who/what/when/where/why/how the Buddha's teachings should be offered.
+I am not a Buddhist scholar, nor even an "awakened" being, but I have spent the past couple of years learning from books, dharma talks, and opinions of experienced meditators.

+Based on my knowledge and my experience thus far, here's how I've decided to present things:

+1. English: Do you know Pali or Sanskrit?
+No?
+Then let's not add any more indirection into the mix for now.

-- Conceptual Explanations: Buddhism, unlike other religions, does not depend on supernatural deities to fill in any blanks.
-Instead, the "religion" (which is really better described as a science or practice) is based on concepts that are able to be directly comprehended.
-I think explaining those concepts is key to painting an accurate picture of Buddhism as a whole.
+2. Concept-based: Buddhism, unlike other religions, doesn't involve any supernatural deitites.
+Instead, the "religion" (which is really better described as a science or practice) is based on concepts that can be directly realized.
+Explaining those concepts at some level is key to painting an accurate picture of Buddhism as a whole.

-- Clarity on Practices & Goals: So many overviews of Buddhism never reveal how the Buddha taught people to practice, nor what the end goal of practice is.
-I'm going to err on the other side, since I think the goals of Buddhism are what differentiate it most from other practices andbelief systems.
+3. Goal-oriented: What did the Buddha specifically desire as the end result of practice?
+How did he teach people to get there?

-Before we begin, a disclaimer: I am not a Buddhist scholar, but I have done my best to emphasize only things the Buddha himself actually taught.
+I have done my best to emphasize only things the Buddha himself actually taught.
 I'm intentionally not going to go into arguments against any of his claims here, and I'm also not going to emphasize the nicer aspects of the Buddha's teachings (e.g. the Jhanas, cultivating love and generosity, etc.).
-I want the Buddha's implicit ontology to come through as clearly as possible, and I explicitly don't want to blunt that impact.
+I want the Buddha's implicit beliefs to come through as clearly as possible, and I explicitly don't want to blunt that impact.
 Please, _PLEASE_ do not take any of this as meditation advice.
 Instead, stay tuned for the next parts `:)`

 ## The Buddha's Story